Update on daily number of Isle of Wight positive Coronavirus tests and deaths

-The daily number of positive Coronavirus Covid-19 tests has increased by 98 since Sunday.
-This is the third day in a row of the numbers dropping.
+The daily number of positive Coronavirus Covid-19 tests has increased by 138 since Tuesday.

 The latest R number for the South East remains at 1.0-1.2.